 On the other hand, slow music tends to make people walk through a store at a slower pace, thus spending more time there; and more time usually means more money spent.

 Every step of the way needs to be carefully analyzed from the business point of view while keeping in mind the needs of the clients.
 After all, they are the ones who keep businesses running.
 It is important to match the style of your brand with certain client preferences, which creates some common ground.
 This is likely to create a loyal customer base for client-focused store owners.
+So, why not take a moment to explore our royalty-free music library?
+It’s the perfect soundtrack to refine your store’s atmosphere.

 Once the customers are used to visiting and shopping at your store, they will slowly start to identify the same music in other places outside the store, which is a good way of creating a memorable image that stays in their minds for a long time.